 Let’s start with two general guidelines for choosing a face wash.
 First, keep it simple!
-You don’t want to use a harsh soap or cleanser that could throw off your skin’s natural balancing act, so we recommend cleansers that are gentle enough and don’t contain potentially harmful or irritating ingredients.
+You don’t want to use a harsh soap that could throw off your skin’s natural balancing act.
+We recommend cleansers that are gentle enough and don’t contain potentially harmful or irritating ingredients.
 Also, don’t worry about it if a certain product is “for women” or “for men.”
 Skincare is mostly gender-neutral, despite what advertising and branding likes to tell you.
 Here at Curology, we recommend the best skincare products and techniques for all genders — because your skin is unique, no matter who you are.

-The best face wash for you will depend on your skin type, which (newsflash!) can change on you from one week to the next.
+The best face wash for you will depend on your skin type, which can change on you from one week to the next.
 Your skin may be dry one day, oily or combination the next.
-What makes it change its mind?
+What's the reason for this change?
 It could be hormones, your diet, or the time of the year.
 Your skin type may even be different on different parts on your face — you might have an oily T-zone, for example, but dry skin on your forehead (aka combination skin).
 Luckily it’s not hard to figure out what your skin type is on any given day.

 STEP 1 Wash your face gently, wait an hour, then check out your skin in the mirror.
 STEP 2 Pat a blotting paper (gently) on each area of your face: T-zone, forehead, chin, and cheeks.
 It can be hard to tell whether what you’re seeing on your skin is oil, shine, or just glowiness, so check the sheet each time you blot to see which part of your face was oilier.
 STEP 3 Wait an hour.
 If oil has reappeared on your face, your skin type is likely oily skin or combination skin (if you’re only oily in certain places).
 “Normal” skin isn’t dry nor oily, but smooth and balanced.
 Normal: Smooth, no signs of dry flakes or shiny oil Oily: Slick and shiny, larger pores Dry: Dry flakes, tight-feeling Combination: Oily T-zone, with normal-to-dry skin everywhere else (fun fact: most people actually have combination skin!)

-We know it’s counterintuitive, but many of the so-called anti-acne cleansers out there just do more harm than good.
-This is because skin that breaks out tends to be sensitive, too!
-Face wash containing acne-fighting ingredients such as salicylic acid (for just one example) can have a drying, irritating effect on the skin, which can actually make acne worse.
+Many of the anti-acne cleansers do more harm than good.
+This is because skin that breaks out also tends to be sensitive.
+Face wash containing acne-fighting ingredients such as salicylic acid can have a drying.
+This can irritate the skin, making acne worse.
 So if you’re prone to breakouts, go with a gentle cleanser and take a good look at the ingredients.